opusdeisong/opusdeisong/README.md

   <h3>🎖️ Served as KATUSA(SGT) at 3 BSB, 1 ABCT, 3ID <br>
     Camp Humphrey, South Korea (2020-2021)</h3>
   <blockquote>
-> Imagination is everything.
-It is the preview of life's coming attractions. - Albert Einstein
+> Don't be afraid that you do not know something.
+Be afraid of not learning about it. - Zen Proverb
   </blockquote>
   <h2 align="center">📫 How to Reach Me:</h2>
 <p align="center">